severndelta/website/content/jobs/operator.md

 #### Benefits:

 - Comprehensive training programme
-- Good progression opportunities including technical advancement where appropriate
+- Good progression opportunities into a production role where appropriate
 </details>
 <hr>

 #### Contact information

 **_Note: Please send any emails in plain text (not HTML) with CV attachments in PDF format.
-Emails in any other format, with editable documents (especially in docx format), will be rejected by our email system._**
+Emails in any other format, with editable documents (especially in docx format), may be rejected by our email system._**

 If you are interested in any of the jobs listed, please contact us using the details below.